denham-ed/adventure_capital/README.md

 - The support of my mentor Spencer Barriball for his advice, guidance and directions to resources is gratefully acknowledged.

 - The Code Institute example read me was used as a template for this document.

+- The [Code Institue Python Essentials Repo](https://github.com/Code-Institute-Org/python-essentials-template) was used as a template for this project to allow for it to be run on the simulated terminal in the live link above.